sdtemple/how-to-use-ai/README.md

 ---

+### Exercise 0:

+Suppose I have never coded in Python at all.
+We will write simple functions to compute the mean and standard deviation from a list of numbers.
+In this exercise, we will learn some of the ways to prompt the AI chatbot.
+In Python, lines starting with \# are comment lines (no code to execute).
+On these comment lines, I provide example instructions that you can copy and paste into the chatbot interface.

+---

-#### Exercise 1: writing some Python code
+### Exercise 1: writing some Python code

-Second, suppose I am an inexperienced Python coder.
+Suppose I am an inexperienced Python coder.
 I created a file called [exercise1.py](./exercise1.py).
 Then, I made a query in the `Ctrl + I` box about writing a few functions.

 ```
 I am an amateur number theorist, and I am curious about special sequences of numbers.
 I would like to write a few Python functions that tell me the nth Catalan number, the nth number in the Fibonnaci sequence, and the first ten prime numbers.